ApollosProject/apollos-apps/README.md

 #### from `apollos-templates`

-Clone down the [templates](https://github.com/apollosproject/templates) repo and run through the quickstart to add all necessary environement variables.
+Clone down the [templates](https://github.com/apollosproject/templates) repo and run through the quickstart to add all necessary environment variables.

 Add reference in the app `.env` file.
 This step is necessary for `wml` to locate packages.